Thigh Lift Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 - Medial thigh lift: This procedure also assists patients after extreme weight loss by re-shaping and tightening skin near the top of the inner thigh.
 An incision is made near the groin, possibly extending to the buttock crease or hip region.

-In all cases, excess fat, skin and tissue is removed, resulting in shapelier legs and a proportionate physique.
+In all cases, excess fat, skin and tissue are removed, resulting in shapelier legs and a proportionate physique.
 The cost of thigh lift surgery is determined by the procedure itself, along with any medications and supplies required for recovery and after-care.

 Recovery and after-care

-Thigh Lift surgery is performed under general anaesthesia, meaning you will be asleep during the operation.
+Thigh lift surgery is performed under general anaesthesia, meaning you will be asleep during the operation.
 You will wake to find the incisions bandaged and the likely addition of drains to release unwanted fluid accumulation.
 A compression garment will hold incisions in place while your thighs begin to heal.

 There will be soreness, although Dr Choy can prescribe suitable pain relief medication along with information about behaviour modifications that assist healing.
 Once you are able to walk relatively freely, you can return home with the assistance of a designated driver.